Who Was Michael Jackson?

 'This Is It' Documentary

 A documentary of Jackson's preparations for his final tour, entitled This Is It, was released in October 2009.
 The film, which features a compilation of interviews, rehearsals and backstage footage of its star, made $23 million in its opening weekend and skyrocketed to No. 1 at the box office.
-This Is It would go on to make $261 million worldwide, becoming the highest grossing concert film of all time.
+This Is It would go on to make $261 million worldwide.

 On June 25, 2018, A&E commemorated the ninth anniversary of the artist's shocking death by airing Michael Jackson’s Final Curtain Call.
 That day, numerous fans took to social media to pay tribute to the King of Pop, with Brooke Shields and Naomi Campbell among the celebrities who remembered their old friend.